Authentic Pesto Genovese (Basil Pesto)

 The ingredients were not exactly pounded or crushed, but they were incorporated by making a circular motion using the pestle in the mortar.
 Now, you can make pesto in many different ways using other tools, such as a blender.

-Serving Suggestion for Basil Pesto
+Serving Suggestions for Basil Pesto

 Serve pesto with vine-ripe tomatoes and fresh mozzarella cheese.
 It will look like the Italian flag on a plate!
 It’s also great on sandwiches, panini and so much more!